 Witnessing the motivation and commitment from everyone, and within the teams.

 Interactive games/activities, eg skittles and pasta tasks, which highlighted QI in an abstract way.

 All activities associated with practical application of QI models to our projects.

 Having the opportunity for the team to write a plan and evaluate out aims, and how to change and improve.

-Participant teams on the programme
+Participant teams in the pilot

 - Aneurin Bevan University Health Board

 - Chelsea and Westminster Healthcare NHS Foundation Trust

 - Guy's and St Thomas' hospital foundation Trust